Deivitto/auditor-docker/README.md

 This Dockerfile creates an Ubuntu-based image with various tools and libraries for auditing Ethereum smart contracts.
 The image includes:

 - Ubuntu Jammy base image
-- Build tools, libraries, and common utilities
+- Ethereum related tools, libraries, dependencies, packages and common utilities
-- Ethereum and Yices PPA repositories
-- Node.js packages (Embark, Ganache, Truffle, etc.)
 - Julia
 - Rust, Cargo, and Foundry
 - Noir language (Nargo)